dazuma/toys/toys-core/README.md

     ./mycmd greet --help

+We've also omitted some of the default middleware, including the one that adds the `--verbose` and `--quiet` flags to all your tools.
+Notice those flags are no longer present.

-We've also omitted some of the default middleware, including the one that displays a tool's help screen if it has no `run` method.
-Since we haven't defined a toplevel `run` method in this last example, invoking the root tool now causes an error:
+We've also omitted the middleware that provides default execution behavior (i.e. displaying the help screen) when there is no `run` method.
+Now, since we haven't defined a toplevel `run` method in this last example, invoking the root tool will cause an error:

     ./mycmd